 A day trader should have $ 25,000 in their account before entering into a trade in the USA.
 If the balance is lower than this, the trade is not allowed unless the trader can increase their balance above the minimum.
 The deposit should take place in the customer’s account before the day of trading begins.

 The leverage associated with day traders based in the US can go up to 4:1 as offered by some of the best forex trading online resources.
 This implies that an individual that starts the day with a $40,000 account balance allows the trader to hold $160,000 in day trading positions.
 Some platforms offer lower leverages.

 Understanding the risks

-Forex trading involves buying low, gaining a net profit after selling high.
+Forex trading involves buying low and gaining a net profit after selling high.
 The primary risk one faces during day trading is the fluctuation in the stock prices.
 The volume of these markets is vast.
-Therefore, both trading veterans or beginners carry out trading at a given time because trading does not require large capital.
+Therefore, both trading veterans and beginners carry out trading at a given time because trading does not require large capital.

 Types of trade risks

-There are some major risks associated with forex trading.
+There are some major risks associated with online forex trading.
 These include:

 Management of risks

 Given the unpredictability of trading, risk management possesses an important position.
 The common consensus is that leverage trading possesses the highest degree of risk.
 Traders can also utilize the 1% rule to reduce the damages of trade risk.
 This means that a trader should look to risk only 1% of their capital for a single trade.